ipavl/similarity-api/README.md

 Prerequisites
 -------------

 A MySQL database will need to be set up and configured in `src/main/resources/application.conf`.
-These values can also be set by setting the `SIMILARITY_DB_USER`, `SIMILARITY_DB_USER`, and `SIMILARITY_DB_PASSWORD` environment variables.
+These values can also be set by setting the `SIMILARITY_DB_URL`, `SIMILARITY_DB_USER`, and `SIMILARITY_DB_PASSWORD` environment variables.

 [Redis](https://redis.io/) will also need to be installed and running on localhost port 6379.